Willagee

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released on June 30, 2023, Willagee had a median income among taxpayers of $63,923 and an average income of $97,128.
-Nationally, these figures are exceptionally high compared to the median and average incomes of $60,748 and $80,248 across Greater Perth respectively.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Willagee would be approximately $70,072 (median) and $106,472 (average) as of September 2025.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on 30 June 2023, Willagee had a median income among taxpayers of $63,923 and an average income of $97,128.
+Nationally, these figures are exceptionally high compared to national averages of $60,748 and $80,248 for Greater Perth respectively.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $70,072 (median) and $106,472 (average) as of September 2025.
 Census data reveals that household, family, and personal incomes in Willagee cluster around the 50th percentile nationally.
-Specifically, 28.0% of individuals in Willagee earn between $1,500 - 2,999 weekly (1,760 individuals), which is similar to the metropolitan region where this cohort also represents 32.0%.
-The suburb exhibits notable income diversity with 30.4% earning under $800 weekly and 25.1% exceeding $3,000 weekly, indicating a mixed socioeconomic profile.
+The data shows that 28.0% of individuals earn between $1,500 to $2,999 weekly, which aligns with the metropolitan region where this cohort represents 32.0%.
+This suburb exhibits notable income diversity with 30.4% earning under $800 weekly and 25.1% exceeding $3,000 weekly, indicating a mixed socioeconomic profile.
 Housing affordability pressures are severe in Willagee, with only 82.0% of income remaining after housing costs, ranking at the 43rd percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income